Ziyad Marar: Career

-In recent years at SAGE, Marar has also focused on supporting the social sciences more generally.
+In later years at Sage, Marar has also focused on supporting the social sciences more generally.
 He has spoken and written on this theme in various international contexts.
 In early 2015 was appointed to the board of the Campaign for Social Science (CfSS) and in 2020 he was elected as a fellow of the Academy of Social Science, an event he reflected on in a widely read article for Social Science Space.

 In 2015, Marar was invited to sit on the board of trustees for the UK academic news site, The Conversation.

 He also sits on the boards of the Big House Theatre Company, and The Ceasefire Centre for Civilian Rights.